gijsroge/Swiper-Thumbnails/README.md

 If you want sliding thumbnails (useful if you have lots of thumbnails) I suggest using the official sliding thumbnails which can be found [here](http://idangero.us/swiper/demos/23-thumbs-gallery.html).

+###Caveats
-*Currently only supported for the jQuery version of Swiper* *Only tested with horizontal sliders*
+* Currently only supported for the jQuery version of Swiper
+* Only tested with horizontal slider